 And welcome back to the fastest three hours in media.

-I'm your host of the most listened to radio talk show in the country and the most talked about host of the most listened to program in the country, El Rushbo, meeting and surpassing all audience expectations on a daily basis.
+I'm your host of the most listened-to radio talk show in the country and the most talked about host of the most listened to program in the country, El Rushbo, meeting and surpassing all audience expectations on a daily basis.

-And now, according to the latest opinion audit from our official opinion auditing firm, the Sullivan Group in Rancho Cordova, California, 99.8%.
+And now, according to the latest opinion audit from our official opinion auditing firm, the Sullivan Group, in Rancho Cordova, California, 99.8%, almost always right, 99.8% of the time.

 Okay, a couple of emails.

-People took great offense at my comment on Denmark and the number of soldiers lost in the Afghan war and necessitating their pull out.
+People took great offense at my comment on Denmark and the number of soldiers lost in the Afghan war and necessitating their pullout.

 Let me put it back in context for you.

-And even if the emails were just a bunch of hoaxers, it's still decent opportunity to really explain this without time constraints.
+And even if the emails were just a bunch of hoaxers, it's still a decent opportunity to really explain this without time constraints.

 We had a caller who thought just moments ago how ironic it is.

-Here we are, the United States.
+Here we are in the United States.

 We rebuilt Europe after World War II with the Marshall Plan.